 COVID-19 Impact and Update on Lazarus Center Operations

-The past three months have been as challenging and demanding a time as any Lazarus Center has faced in our 30 year history.
+This year has been as challenging and demanding a time as any Lazarus Center has faced in our 30 year history.
 Our staff and volunteers have responded by focusing on the safety and health of the homeless men and women who come to us each day to find food, shelter, and a path to a better life through stable housing.

 Moving Clients Out of Lazarus Center